About the Refugee Programs Bureau

 It is the RPB's mission to provide state-level leadership and coordination of refugee programs and services to achieve successful refugee resettlement and self-sufficiency in California.

 Internally the RPB is comprised of three units that are responsible for overseeing the state's administrative functions.
-They include the following: Policy Unit, County Operations & Performance Unit and the Funding & Data Unit.
+They include the following: Adult Refugee Services Unit, Children and Youth Unit and the Operations Unit.